PairCustomization/PairCustomization/PairCustomizationFlux/Flux_ReadMe.md

   pip install -r requirements.txt
   ```

-- Alternatively, you can create a conda environment in the following way:
+- Alternatively, you can create a conda environment in the following way (make sure you are in the PairCustomizationFlux folder):
   ```
-  conda create --name PairCustomization conda activate PairCustomization pip install -r requirements.txt
+  conda create --name PairCustomizationFlux conda activate PairCustomizationFlux pip install -r requirements.txt
   ```
 Make sure to confirm that torch.cuda.is_available() is true